A Framework For Automated Dissection Along Tissue Boundary

-The core challenge in automating surgical procedures is accurately extracting surgical instrument locations and locations of target tissues from the endoscopic images.
-To achieve this, we first curated a custom dataset employing the Segment Anything Model (SAM) which was pre-trained with the Segment Anything 1 Billion (SA-1B)~\cite{kirillov2023segany}.
-This model offers an efficient and semi-automated approach to image annotation, significantly expediting the dataset creation process.
 Keypoint annotations were performed manually using COCO annotator~\cite{cocoannotator}.
 The selection of keypoints for each instrument captures discriminative features and ensures consistency, as key points should remain invariant to common transformations.
-The selected points are: \begin{itemize} \item \textbf{TipRight/TipLeft} located for the Fenestrated Bipolar Forceps (FBF) and Large Needle Driver (LND) at the two extremities of the grippers, and for the Permanent Cautery Hook (PCH) at the tip and beginning of the hook. \item \textbf{TipCenter} located on the center screw of all the instruments. \item \textbf{\textbf{Edge}} located on the fifth joint for the FBF and LND or the left side screw of the PCH \item \textbf{Head} located on the top screw of all the instruments. \end{itemize}
+The selected points are: \begin{itemize} \item \textbf{TipRight/TipLeft} located for the Fenestrated Bipolar Forceps (FBF) and Large Needle Driver (LND) at the two extremities of the grippers and for the Permanent Cautery Hook (PCH) at the tip and beginning of the hook. \item \textbf{TipCenter} located on the center screw of all the instruments. \item \textbf{\textbf{Edge}} located on the fifth joint for the FBF and LND or the left side screw of the PCH \item \textbf{Head} located on the top screw of all the instruments. \end{itemize}

-These key points are on key parts of the tools that have different colors and distinctive edges to maximize their detection.
+These keypoints are on key parts of the tools with different colors and distinctive edges to maximize their detection.
 We recorded endoscopic images while performing motions with both arms.
 To ensure data diversity, the endoscope angle and the position of the ex-vivo material (chicken or pig liver) were changed several times, resulting in a total of 2820 images.
 Details of the number of instances annotated for segmentation and keypoint detection are described in Table~\ref{tab:customdata}.
 The dataset adheres to Microsoft’s COCO format~\cite{mscoco}, ensuring compatibility and ease of integration.

-As shown in the first two rows of Fig.~\ref{fig:seg_sample}, from semi-automatically annotated images for image segmentation, and manual annotations for keypoint detection (Fig.~\ref{fig:kpt_anns}) it was then possible to obtain a precise (cf. Table~\ref{tab:dt2res}) model generalizable to different shapes of specimens (pig livers and chicken) and instrument configurations.
+As shown in the first two rows of Fig.~\ref{fig:seg_sample}, from semi-automatically annotated images for image segmentation and manual annotations for keypoint detection (Fig.~\ref{fig:kpt_anns}) it was then possible to obtain a precise (cf. Table~\ref{tab:dt2res}) model generalizable to different shapes of specimens (pig livers and chicken) and instrument configurations.